rhaymisonbetini/neural-network-chatbot/README.md

 pm2 list
 ```

-All right, now just start validating the images and texts sent to your system
+Okay, now we can start our conversation based on everything that has been taught to our chatbot

 # 5 Authentication system
 * Development